John Knox House

 Tourist Information

-Although the main event is exploring the house you’ll only really get a feel for Edinburgh during the 14-1500s by exploring The Royal Mile (so-called because it’s a mile from Holyrood Palace at the bottom to Edinburgh Castle at the top).
+Although the main event is exploring the house, you’ll only really get a feel for Edinburgh during the 14th and 15th centuries by exploring the Royal Mile (so-called because it’s one mile from Holyrood Palace at the bottom to Edinburgh Castle at the top).
+Most of the buildings in this part of the city are hundreds of years old, and there’s no better way to experience the Old Town than to get lost in its maze of alleys.

 From the entrance, visitors pass through a souvenir shop into a small area that explains the backstory of John Knox and James Mossman before heading up a winding staircase to two restored rooms that contain a collection of manuscripts, artefacts, and artworks from the time they were alive.
+There are also information panels that explain the history and stories behind each object.

 Things to Do